vijaybioinfo/ab_capture/README.md

 The files you need to prepare are:
 1. Sample sheet ('samples' in the YAML file).
+	- Table with columns 'gex' (path), 'capture' (path), and name.
 	- Can be avoided if your samples have consistent names you can use to select pairs of Ab capture (CITE) and gene expression (Gex) data.
-The you just indicate the Cell Ranger output folder of your data in the 'count_info' part of config.yaml.
+Then you just indicate the Cell Ranger output folder of containing CITE and Gex folders in the 'count_info' part of config.yaml.

 NOTES:
 1. The pipeline relies on the samples having the follwing patterns in their name:
 	- **Gex**: to use Cell Ranger's "count" routine.
 	- **CITE**: to use Cell Ranger's "count" routine and identify it as Feature Barcode.
+2. For now this has to be a two step process.

 ### Install
 Clone this repository (your ~/bin folder is a good place).